seabbs/getTBinR/README.md

 ## Additional datasets

-On top of the core datasets provided by default, `getTBinR` also supports importing mutliple other datasets.
+On top of the core datasets provided by default, `getTBinR` also supports importing multiple other datasets.
 These include data on latent TB, HIV surveillance, intervention budgets, and outcomes.
 The currently supported datasets are listed below,